FeiLiuEM/PageRank-weight-drug/README.md

 ## Protocol

 1. Get all docking ranks of target proteins.
-2. At different time spot, compressive rank of all drugs of the expreiment.
+2. For different time group, calculate the rank of single drug respectively.
-3. Get the rank of drug combination at different time spot of the experiment.
+3. For different time group, calculate the rank of drug combinations.

 ## License